 How To Freeze Peaches

 These take a little more work.
 And a whole lot more patience.
 But, in the end, the peach dumplings are worth it.
 Oh, trust me.

 Take your fresh peaches and place them in boiling water for 1 minute.
-Remove carefully from water then place in ice cold water.
-Remove and let sit on baking sheet or countertop (if heat resistant).
+Remove carefully from water using tongs then place in ice cold water for 1 minute.
+Take the peaches out of the water and let sit on baking sheet or countertop (if your counter is heat resistant).

 Add peaches to quart freezer bags and lay flat for better freezer storage.
 You can also add cinnamon to the bags if you would like.